akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She settled Goosie in the basket and set out.

-At the edge of the clearing, she turned.
 Her father stood in the doorway—not leaning this time, standing on his own.
-Staghound at his side, one hand raised.
+Staghound at his side, one hand raised high.

 She waved.

-He raised his hand higher, calling out.
+He raised his hand higher, standing tall, calling out.

 "Remember whose hall you enter."

 Then the road took her, toward a king who had no idea she was coming.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

-This is now a complete, self-contained chapter that:
-- Establishes the systemic pressure (purveyance, war, church, disease)
-- Shows Beatrice's agency (she searches before accepting)
-- Deepens the nurse's role and the mother's legacy
-- Makes Goosie's sacrifice inevitable, not arbitrary
-- Preserves Harold's frailty and final strength
-- Ends with the perfect line: "Remember whose hall you enter."

-The goose leads.
-The chapter holds.

 ## Chapter 7 — The King's Frustration